Boston 2 Big Sur race report from 2017 – Its all James’ fault

 There is not a lot out there about training for two marathons 13 days apart probably because most people are not dumb enough to do it.
 Big Sur is hilly but Boston is too.
 Personally I trained as I would normally for Boston.
 My plan was to hold back a bit at Boston, not leave everything behind on the course, focus on recovery between the races and see what was left for Big Sur.
 It’s a beautiful course so just finishing and enjoying the scenery was an option.

-The Boston part went quite well (race report can be found here).
+The Boston part went quite well.
 It was a bit warm but I held back as planned.
 So much so that I ran the closest I have ever run to an even split and finished 2 ½ minutes slower than last year in 3:20:01.
 I felt pretty good right to the end and I crossed the finish line not totally spent.
 Everyone else had similar feelings we went back to Ottawa to recover.
 When the Boston2BigSur results came out at the end of the week mine was the 7th fastest women’s time.
 Only top 5 overall get awards and the top 10 times were all pretty close.
 I figured I would see what I could do but I was not really expecting to be able to move up.
 There was a lot of youth in front of me and I am sure some of them had run Big Sur before and knew the course.

 The time between was spent sleeping, eating, a little cycling and swimming but almost no running.
 Faye, Susan and I took the R&R seriously.
 We flew out a few days early, did an easy ride across the Golden Gate Bridge and met John and Mike in Monterey where we also did a nice little ride along the coast.
 I ran twice in the 13 days between the races.